kreshuklab/plant-seg/docs/chapters/getting_started/contributing.md

-# Contribute to PlantSeg
+# Contribute to PanSeg

-PlantSeg is an open-source project, and we welcome contributions from the community.
-There are many ways to contribute, such as writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code that can be incorporated into PlantSeg itself.
+PanSeg is an open-source project, and we welcome contributions from the community.
+There are many ways to contribute, such as writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code that can be incorporated into PanSeg itself.

 ## Install Mamba

-The easiest way to install PlantSeg is by using
+The easiest way to install PanSeg is by using
 [mamba (Miniforge)](https://mamba.readthedocs.io/en/latest/index.html) package manager.
 If you don't have conda already, install it: